Educational Services Specialists

 Max Dannecker is an Educator at Laerdal.
 He joined Laerdal Medical in 2019.
 He is a Certified Healthcare Simulation Operations Specialist with over 9 years of simulation operations experience, as well as an EMT with over 13 years of pre-hospital care experience, having worked 911 response and intra-facility transports.
 He has presented numerous times at IMSH and has presented internationally at SEMA in Saudi Arabia.
 His research interests include making simulation readily available to as many pre-hospital providers as possible, improving pediatric assessment and care in the pre-hospital setting, improving outcomes from sudden cardiac arrest through the use of real-time feedback devices, and use of simulation in disaster preparedness and active shooter training.

-Meg Miller is a Senior Educational Services Specialist at Laerdal.
-She has degrees in Biology and Economics, is CHSE certified, and is a BLS, ACLS, and PALS AHA Instructor.
-Her EMT and Paramedic training, as well as experience teaching EMS providers utilizing simulations for nearly thirty years, give her a unique insight into training students of diverse backgrounds.
-Meg's eleven years as an educator at Laerdal have provided a perspective on the wide variety of teaching methods, resources, and challenges in developing today’s health care professionals.
+Meg Miller is a Lead Educational Services Specialist at Laerdal.
+She has an M.Ed. in Instructional Design and Technology and degrees in Biology and Economics.
+She is CHSE and CHSOS certified and is a BLS, ACLS, and PALS AHA Instructor.
+Her EMT and Paramedic training, as well as experience teaching EMS providers utilizing simulations for nearly thirty years, gives her a unique insight into training students of diverse backgrounds.
+Meg's fourteen years as an educator at Laerdal have provided a perspective on the wide variety of teaching methods, resources, and challenges in developing today’s healthcare professionals.

 Ola Gonzalez is a SimCapture Education Specialist at Laerdal.
 Ola is a seasoned trainer in remote/virtual or onsite training.